openimis/openimis_docs/web_app_vb_user_manual.rst

 ..

-Before deleting a confirmation popup (:ref:`image125`) is displayed, which requires the user to confirm if the action should really be carried out?
+Before deleting a confirmation popup (:ref:`Image 125<image125>`) is displayed, which requires the user to confirm if the action should really be carried out?
 Deleting of a family requires deleting of all its dependants first.

 .. _image125:
 .. figure:: /img/user_manual/image24.png